The BANI World and Global Mobility

 The AI Hype versus Global Mobility Reality

-You may have noticed this yourself too, but in the past few years, Global Mobility has revolved around process segmentation, outsourcing, and offshoring.
-While this has resulted in tremendous optimization and cost saving, it has also had the unintended but unfortunate effect of giving this perception and reputation of being “robotic” and “fragmented”.
+You may have noticed this yourself, too, but in the past few years, Global Mobility has revolved around process segmentation, outsourcing, and offshoring.
+While this has resulted in tremendous optimization and cost savings, it has also had the unintended but unfortunate effect of giving this perception and reputation of being “robotic” and “fragmented.”
 Before we can teach AI, we must get our digitalization teething issues sorted out globally.
 On our wishlist is the “holy grail,” the site that rules them all.

 Focus on Making Constructive Advances in AI

-On improving Global Mobility, we would also like to discuss possible ways in which Artificial Intelligence (AI) could be integrated into Global Mobility positively and constructively.
+To improve global mobility, we would also like to discuss ways artificial intelligence (AI) could be integrated into our work positively and constructively.
 Before we begin, we must realize that the technologies we usually discuss under AI are not examples of Artificial Intelligence but a specific subfield called “machine learning.”
 Because the latter does not sound as exciting, the general term of AI continues to be used interchangeably, though it shouldn’t be.

 The Implicit Bias in Tech

 When the original Kinect was released, it had difficulty recognizing people with darker skin.
-It was discovered that the early code measured the contrast between the eyes and the upper cheek and nose.
+The early code measured the contrast between the eyes, upper cheek, and nose.
 So, without optimal lighting conditions, that algorithm failed to detect people without white or light skin.
-Later iterations of the product fixed this issue and worked in sub-optimal light.
+Later, iterations of the product fixed this issue and worked in a sub-optimal light.

-Another example of AI going wrong was revealed with Amazon scrapped its internal AI-based hiring tool after it was revealed that it was somehow biased against women.
+Another example of AI going wrong was revealed when Amazon scrapped its internal AI-based hiring tool after it was revealed that it was somehow biased against women.
 Again, because the current AI is machine learning, the recruitment tool learned from historical data.
 Like most other aspects of life, the professional workplace was male-dominated, and the AI learned to be biased against women’s resumes.
-Not a good look for AI and Amazon.
+This is not a good look for AI and Amazon.

 Human Touch in Global Mobility cannot be replaced (yet)

-We will shortly publish “The Global Rockstar Album“, Angie Weinberger’s new book for managers and nomads who want to bring purpose, performance, and productivity to their work while becoming more inclusive servant leaders.
-Sign up here to learn more about our publications.
+“The Global Rockstar Album” is self-help book for managers and nomads who want to bring purpose, performance, and productivity to their work while becoming more inclusive servant leaders.
+You can get it from Amazon.

 The Global Rockstar Album